 Weddings & celebrations

 Built by Chef Ben's grandparents in the 1940s, Saltbox Farm is the main source of inspiration for how we cook and think about food.
 During the growing season, our vegetables, herbs, flowers, lamb, eggs and honey come straight from the farm onto your guests' plates.
-We offer full-service catering for all types of events, from weddings to passed hors d’oeuvres cocktail parties (both large and small), multi-course plated dinner parties, corporate events, private cooking classes and even pig roasts.
+We offer full-service catering for all types of events, from weddings to passed hors d’oeuvres cocktail parties (both large and small), multi-course plated dinner parties, wine & beer tastings with the Urban Grape, corporate events, private cooking classes and even pig roasts.